 SELLING PROPERTY IN TAHOE

-In Nevada, since real estate is exempt from the 30 day business closure (again, as of 3/24/2020), agents can still meet with sellers for listing presentations and show sellers properties to potential buyers.
-The main changes that sellers will notice over the next 30 days or so is that the agent will NOT be doing an open house and the agent may ask the seller if anyone in the home has been sick recently.
+The main changes that sellers will notice are that the agent will NOT be doing an open house and the agent may ask the seller if anyone in the home has been sick recently.

 If the occupant of the house is currently sick or has been recently, we will recommend taking the house off of the market for 1 month.
 Even if the sickness ends up not being related to the coronavirus, it is better to be safe than sorry.
 Plus it will be a big turn-off for buyers if they are walking through a home and see a bunch of cold/flu medicine or used tissues laying around.

-Like in Nevada, agents won't be doing open houses in California.
 Our team is reaching out to our sellers to go over the current situation and figure out the correct path forward that works for that specific client.
-For some sellers that may mean they take their property off the market in the "hold" status for the time being.
+For some sellers that may mean they put their property into the “Temporarily Off Market” status for the time being.
 Other sellers may decide to just keep their listing on the market and see what happens.

 HOW DOES ALL OF THIS AFFECT THE MARKET AS A WHOLE?